manuiade/deep-art/README.md

 # Detection and Analysis of paintings and people in an art gallery
-Project for the University course "Vision and Cognitive Systems" (Computer Engeneering UniMoRe), implementing a pipeline for detection and analysis of paintings and people in videos taken in an art gallery.
+Project for the University course "Vision and Cognitive Systems" (Computer Engineering UniMoRe), implementing a pipeline for detection and analysis of paintings and people in videos taken in an art gallery.

-Paper with description of the pipeline is available in this folder (paper.pdf)
+Paper with description of the pipeline is available in this folder (report.pdf)

 # Installation
 The code is written in Python3 using PyTorch, tested on Ubuntu 18.04 system.